 Large amounts of abrasive dust and the resulting abrasion are special challenges for all components in the huller, including the bearings.
 This is because dust and dirt adhere to the bearing, which in practice can lead to poor, rough operation and damage and blockage of the bearing.
 The recirculating ball bearing guides used initially had to be regularly cleaned and re-lubricated with a lubricating oil approved for the food industry and maintained to ensure reliable and smooth operation.
 Therefore, a new and, above all, maintenance-free solution was needed.

-In their search for an alternative solution, the designers came across our polymer bearings.
-A total of four drylin® R fixed flange bearingsare used on two drylin steel shafts in the new impact huller.
+When looking for an alternative solution, the designers came across our plastic plain bearings.
+A total of four drylin® R fixed flange bearings are used in the new centrifugal peeler on two drylin steel shafts.
 Thus, for the first time in the hulling mill, the use of a recirculating ball bearing guide could be avoided.
 The bearings contain a liner made of the tribo-polymer iglidur® A160.
 The material is highly resistant to media and meets the strict requirements of the FDA for hygiene and safety in the food industry.
 Due to its blue colour, the material is also visually detectable.
 Integrated channels in the liner ensure a self-cleaning effect of the bearing.
 Dirt and dust cannot adhere to the bearing.
 The soft and flexible liner also allows for greater manufacturing tolerances.
-By the use of base polymers, reinforcing fibres and solid lubricants, the iglidur sliding elements are not only lubrication-free, but also exceptionally wear-resistant.
+By using base polymers, reinforcing fibres and solid lubricants, the iglidur sliding elements are not only lubrication-free, but also very wear-resistant.

-The solutions in the impact huller also showed a clear improvement in the operation, compared to metal recirculating ball bearing guides, because the polymer bearings have a larger contact surface, and the iglidur material also absorbs the vibrations.
+Even during operation, the solutions in the centrifugal peeler showed a significant improvement over metallic recirculating ball bearing guides, as the plastic bearings have a larger contact area, and the iglidur material also absorbs the vibrations.
 In order for the impact ring to be adjustable in height, not only the bearings on the shafts are used.
 A dryspin® flange lead screw nut made of the iglidur R tribo-polymer additionally ensures a quiet and vibration-dampening adjustment on a trapezoidal lead screw. iglidur R has a very low coefficient of friction in dry running, good abrasion resistance and is very cost-effective.
 Quiet operation is very important, as resonances can be transmitted into the housing and affect the electronics.
 In addition, precise adjustment ensures uniform wear of the peeling ring.

 Once the peeling ring is worn out, it can be easily replaced without tools, reducing machine downtime.
 The wear plates, as well as the bearings, can be easily replaced in a few steps after a high degree of use of the impact huller.
 "From the point of view of maintenance and costs, the new solution is significantly simpler and more economical than previous solutions on the market", says Streckel enthusiastically.
 So far, 25 GG1 impact hullers have been used on four continents.
 The company also wants to rely on the tribo-polymers for future projects in order to save on maintenance and also costs.